gnikolaos/ulauncher-window-manager/README.md

 - Move and Resize Up/Down/Left/Right: Move the focused window to the edge of the screen in any direction.
 - Move and Resize Center/Center Half/Center Three Fourths: Move and Resize the focused window to the center of the screen.
+- Move and Resize First Fourth/First Three Fourths/Last Fourth/Last Three Fourths: Move and Resize the focused window to the sides of the screen.
-- Almost Maximize: Resizes the focused window to cover 96% of the screen's width and height, leaving a 2% margin around all sides.
+- Almost Maximize: Resize the focused window to cover 96% of the screen's width and height, leaving a 2% margin around all sides.
 - Maximize: Maximize the focused window to fit the screen.
-- Unmaximize: Restores the focused window to its previous state.
+- Unmaximize: Restore the focused window to its previous state.

 ## How it works (primarily for extension developers)